micka-le-dev/P5-Dev-Web-Kanap/README.md

 ### Open in Browser ###

 Because of a `CORP error`, javascript can't be loaded locally.
-On `VScode`, you can use `Live Server` to fix it
+On `VScode`, you can use `Live Server` extension to fix it.